PseudoDevs/IamGhost/FATAL6.md

-Last updated: 2024-04-02 13:27:49
+Last updated: 2024-04-02 13:29:52
-Random Quote: If you surrender to the wind, you can ride it. - Toni Morrison
+Random Quote: You always have two choices: your commitment versus your fear. - Sammy Davis Jr.